 “Practice Meditative Breath: Download today app 7pranayama from App store or Play store”

 1. Sit in a comfortable pose.
-We advice you to sit with your backbone straight and make sure you fill breath in lungs.
+We advise you to sit with your backbone straight and make sure you fill breath in lungs.

-2. In Meditative breathing, inhalation is done through both nostrils and exhalation is done through mouth.
+2. In Meditative breathing, inhalation is done through both nostrils and exhalation is done through the mouth.